-All lamps currently put on the EU market by members of LightingEurope are T8 lamps with standardised dimensions and base.
-These T8 lamps with a diameter (d) of usually ca. 26 mm and 16 lengths (l) are very economical, offer a good quality of light having and very good luminous flux.
-They have a good average lifetime operated on a suitable electronic control gear.
-Regarding the main applications (see 4.1.2) the lamps are in use mainly in professional areas but quite often also in private homes.
+These lamps offer a very good quality of light and a very good luminous flux.
+They are slim and compact with and long lifetime operated at an electronic control gear.
+Regarding the main applications (see 4.1.2) the lamps are in use mainly in professional areas.

-Figure 1: Drawing/picture of T8 lamps indicating different types, lengths and wattages.
-There is a high variety of lumen outputs available.
+Figure 1: Drawing/picture of a T5 (d=16 mm) and a T8 (d=26mm) lamp indicating different types, lengths and wattages.
+There is a high variety of lumen outputs available depending on type, phosphor etc.